Managing global outcomes. Creating Project specific outcomes. Waiting periods.

 Outcomes are a big topic, and as such gets their own section of the Onboarding portal.
 For full details of how to create and manage Outcomes, see the articles in that section.

-Whenever an Outbound call is placed, their are several potential results.
+Whenever an Outbound call is placed, their are several potential outcomes.

 Global- and project-based outcomes